 then the only way is to record your actual spending with real numbers.
 It’s no use just assuming your spending is all sensible and essential, you have to be prepared to record it all and face objective reality up close and personal.

-The Escape Artist is lazier than MMM and I no longer tally up and analyse all my spending in a spreadsheet every month.
-Don’t get me wrong, I’ve done that in the past for long enough to figure out where does it all go and to optimise my spending.
-This is powerful because the process of observation changes the behaviour being observed.
+Me, I’m lazy so I no longer record and analyse all my spending in a spreadsheet every month.
+Don’t get me wrong, I’ve done that in the past for long enough to figure out where does it all go? and to get a grip on my spending.
+The process of observation changes the behaviour being observed.
 And no matter how big your stash, you can only know whether you have enough if you know your spending.

 Its just that having worked in finance (and having got my spending under control) I no longer want to spend my days as a beancounter.
 But tracking where it all goes remains a useful discipline from time to time.
 And so, to provide some much needed semi-original content for the blog this week, I decided on the spur of the moment to publish my actual spending for the last 7 days.